StevenSJones/HTML-Practice-1/README.md

 - [License](#License)

 ## Prerequisites:
-What things you need to install the software and how to install them:
+What things you need to install the application and how to install them:
 > You need to install nothing as of yet.

 ## Usage: